 Your respiratory rate tells how much oxygen is flowing through your blood, but it also provides deeper clues to your health.
 For example, an abnormal respiratory rate can shed light on potential sleep disorders, lung disease, and heart conditions.
 “It’s an extremely important biometric,” Longoria stresses.
 “But it’s almost more important to know how and when you’re measuring it.”

 Respiratory rate helps us understand changes in our own bodies, especially as we age or try out new approaches to fitness.
-Measuring your respiratory rate with a wearable fitness, sleep, and vital signs tracker can ensure that you’re always in tune with your body and the breath that keeps it alive.
+Measuring your respiratory rate with a wearable that measures and tracks vital biometrics for both sleep and fitness can ensure that you’re always in tune with your body and the breath that keeps it alive.